andrewacashner/hearingfaithms/chapters/chapter-3.md

 is the original.
-First, Padilla's text features a *respuesta* section: this structure was more commonly used in villancicos before 1640, though Padilla, now in his senior years, continues to use the form in several pieces of the 1650s.
-^[XXX examples.
-Possible that respuesta is just not indicated in 1642 print. need other comparisons]
-Second and most crucially, the line *Y a trechos las distancias* at the beginning of the estribillo serves as a *linea de vuelta* in Padilla's text: it connects to the end of the coplas (*de un hombre y Dios consonancias*) and
+First, Padilla's text features a *respuesta* section: this structure was more commonly used in villancicos before 1640, though Padilla, now in his senior years, continued to use the form in the 1650s.[^respuesta] Second and most crucially, the line *Y a trechos las distancias* at the beginning of the estribillo serves as a *linea de vuelta* in Padilla's text: it connects to the end of the coplas (*de un hombre y Dios consonancias*) and